 ‘Art enables us to find ourselves and lose ourselves at the same time’ – Thomas Merton

-Birmingham is a city in the midst of a foodie revolution.
-It seems like every week (almost every day, in fact) new and wonderful independent bars and restaurants are opening their doors to the delightful glee of us Brummies.
+We will be the first to admit that we’re just a teeny bit food obsessed.
+The majority of our time is spent thinking about, writing about, talking about and devouring the greatest dishes and drinks across this fair city.
 And this is wonderful.
 Yet Birmingham is more than just food and drink.
 We have internationally-renowned contemporary art galleries, eye-catching street art, museums aplenty and fine art from across the centuries.
 Birmingham’s art scene is super exciting, and to help you explore some of Brum’s best galleries, museums and spaces we’ve curated a list of the ‘must visit’ art havens our city has to offer.

 So read up, then get out there and rediscover your city – one gallery at a time.